saurav-shakya/saurav-shakya.github.io/README.md

 ---

-> No topic is too big if you build step by step.
+> No matter what you choose, build stuff and be around smart people.
 > — Sam Altman